-In above heat wave, wee wisp of wind on blazing summer day was just 1 GW (7%); geothermal was <1 GW so only met 5%.
+In this heat wave a wee wisp of wind on blazing summer day was just 1 GW (7%); geothermal was <1 GW so only met 5%.
 Thus, renewables were NOT Where they Need To Be!
-One sees below that as Demand ramped fast from 8 am, Solar (left, green) went to 15 GW on start of day demand.
-But total Demand ramped higher, so Natural Gas had to make 18 GW.
-Together that meant Imports (in much demand) dropped to 3 GW; current-gen II nuclear firm but not nimble, fixed, costly, here the 1 plant made 2.3 GW (met 5%-6%).
-As entire Western US maxed out under a heat dome, California had just barely avoided dread blackouts Sept 2022.
+One sees below as Demand ramped fast from 8 am, Solar (left, green) went to 15 GW start of day demand.
+But total Demand ramped higher, so Natural Gas rose to make 18 GW.
+Together that meant Imports (in much demand by all) dropped to 3 GW; current-gen II nuclear firm not nimble, fixed, costly, here 1 plant made 2.3 GW (met 5%-6%).
+As an entire Western US maxed out under a heat dome, California had only just barely avoided dread blackouts Sept 2022.